kb

 User Testing Participant

-This project reinforced the critical importance of leading with empathy and data.
-The most impactful improvements came not from adding complexity, but from ruthlessly simplifying the experience around core user needs.
-Seeing measurable improvements in user satisfaction while simultaneously reducing cognitive load demonstrated that thoughtful constraint breeds innovation.
+Thoughtful constraint breeds innovation: the most impactful improvements came not from adding complexity, but from ruthlessly simplifying the experience around core user needs.

 The success of this redesign was not that users noticed the new interface.
 It was that they stopped noticing the interface at all, allowing them to focus entirely on the content.